NUKnightLab/TimelineJS-Wordpress-Plugin/README.md

 There are only a couple things you need to know in order to create a timeline using Google Docs:

+  1. Don't delete or change the header row in any way.

+  2. Don't have any blank rows in your spreadsheet.

-  1. Make the spreadsheet public:
+  3. Make the spreadsheet public:
 	Google Docs are automatically set to private but the spreadsheet must be public.